apache/cordova-coho/docs/platforms-release-process.md

    * Don't forget to set up your white-list
    * Don't forget to run through the manual tests in addition to the automatic tests
    * Test loading the app over HTTP (via "cordova serve" and setting the config.xml start page)
- * Run each platform's ./bin/create script
+ * Run your platform's ./bin/create script
    * Ensure generated project builds & runs both through an IDE and through the cordova/* scripts
  * Test Project Upgrades (old-style):
    1. Create a project using the previous version of cordova
-     * `coho foreach "git checkout 2.9.0"`
+     * `coho foreach -r android "git checkout 3.4.0"`
-     * `coho foreach -r active-platform "./bin/create foo org.apache.foo foo"`
+     * `coho foreach -r android "./bin/create foo org.apache.foo foo"`
    2. Upgrade the project via the bin/update_project script:
-     * `coho foreach "git checkout 3.0.x"`
+     * `coho foreach -r android "git checkout 3.5.x"`
-     * `coho foreach -r active-platform "cd foo && ../bin/update_project"`
+     * `coho foreach -r android "cd foo && ../bin/update_project"`
    3. Test the result:
      * Project should run
      * cordova/version should report the new version
  * Test Project Upgrades (new-style):
    1. Create a project using the previous version of cordova
-     * `coho foreach "git checkout 2.9.0"`
+     * `coho foreach "git checkout 3.4.0"`
      * `./cordova-mobile-spec/createmobilespec.sh`
    2. Upgrade the project via the update command:
-     * `../cordova-cli/bin/cordova platform update PLATFORM`
+     * `../cordova-cli/bin/cordova platform update android`
    3. Test the result:
      * Project should run
      * cordova/version should report the new version